D-vokic/Sign-in-form/README.md

 # Sign In Form

-This repository contains an animation template built using Tailwind CSS with AOS animations.
+"Project: GitHub Sign In Form - Awesome Sign-in form for curious users. 🖥️🔐 #GitHub #SignIn #WebDevelopment"

 ![Sign In Form Preview](screenshot.png)

 ## Demo

-You can view a live demo of this animation template [here](https://d-vokic.github.io/Sign-in-form/).
+You can view a live demo of this project [here](https://d-vokic.github.io/Sign-in-form/).

 ## Overview